The Top 30 Most Valuable Football Cards Of All Time

 brown-rookie

-A Mint version is quite tough to find, as only 5 have been graded Mint by PSA due to numerous print defects found in the set.
+A Mint version is quite tough to find, as only 5 have been graded Mint by PSA due to numerous print defects in the set.

-A good condition Jim Brown rookie can usually be found for around $300, with Excellent condition copies creeping up to around $1000 or more.
+A good-condition Jim Brown rookie can usually be found for around $300, with excellent-condition copies creeping up to around $1000 or more.

-If you need any reminder of Brown's greatness, just check out this NFL Films video, which named him the #2 NFL player of all time.
+If you need any reminder of Brown’s greatness, check out this NFL Films video, which named him the #2 NFL player of all time.

 1960 Topps – Johnny Unitas